This post may contain affiliate links. Please read my disclosure policy.

 - 20 Oreo Sandwich Cookies (or similar) (GF Substitution: gluten-free Oreos)

-- 3 tbsp Unsalted Butter, melted (Vegan Substitution: vegan butter or coconut oil)
+- 3 tbsp Unsalted Butter, melted (Vegan Substitution: plant-based butter or coconut oil)

 - ¼ cup Granulated Sugar* (optional) Sugar is only necessary if you choose to remove the cream filling.